Rookout/docs/docs/troubleshooting-rules.md

 The most likely reason for a Rule switching to Error status is a malformed or mismatched Rule script.
 Click the Rule status indocator to open the notifications page, and expand the relevant notification(s).
-- If you see a malformed JSON file error, make sure the Rule JSON file matches the JSON format, or try to create a new Rule from a template to get a fresh start.
-- If you see a hash mismatch error, make sure the code version in your source view matches the code version in the deployed application.
+- If you see a *Hash mismatch* error, make sure the code version in your source view matches the code version in the deployed application.
+- If you see any of the following error messages, make sure the JSON file is correctly formatted:
+*Invalid configuration path*; *Invalid Configuration Key*; *Object Name Missing in configuration*; *Configuration specifies an unknown object name*; *Object configuration is invalid*
+- If you see a *Send to Rookout is disabled message*, change the Rule target so it doesn't send data to Rookout, or contact your administrator.
+- If you see an *Invalid rule position* message, make sure the Rule is applied at the correct code location.
+- If you see a *Rule was disabled due to rate-limiting* message, it means that Rookout has disabled the Rule after it saw too frequent messages.

 If you are debugging a Python application, make sure to import the Rookout SDK after other modules have been properly initialized.
-In some cases, adding the `from rook import auto_start` line just after the `__name__ == “__main__”`line may cause the Rook to fail initialization.
+In some cases, adding the `from rook import auto_start` line just after the `__name__ == “__main__”` line may cause the Rook to fail initialization.
 If you are debugging a CPython application, Rookout may not work as expected.